aeharding/sevenhills/src/learn-to-skydive.md

 ## The IAD Student Program

 We follow the [IAD student progression](../solo-skydiving-wisconsin) for training students (at Seven Hills, it's also called the ["solo" progression](../solo-skydiving-wisconsin)).
 This is an "ease you into it" type of progression, meaning you start at lower altitudes while you practice deploying your parachute.
-Once you demonstrate that you can deploy your own parachute safely, then we work our way up to __10,000 feet__ where you will learn freefall maneuvers like __turns__, __flips__, __barrel-rolls__, and __formation skydiving__.
+Once you demonstrate that you can deploy your own parachute safely, then we work our way up to __10,000 feet__ where you will learn freefall maneuvers such as __turns__, __flips__, __barrel-rolls__, and __formation skydiving__.

 ## The Jumps